Determine the Type of Contractor License You Need

 Obtain Your Contractor License Bond

-Since April 2017, a new bill enables certain contractors in Virginia to post a surety bond, rather than providing financial statements to verify net worth, as an option to receive licensure.
+Since April 2017, a new bill enables certain contractors in Virginia to post a contractor license bond, rather than providing financial statements to verify net worth, as an option to receive licensure.
 More information can be found here.

 Bonding requirements vary between different cities in the State of Virginia.
 Some local authorities may require construction contractors to be bonded before they can be licensed.
 For example: